cccbr/runningatower/content/docs/healthsafety/_index.md

 ## Security

-Further details can be found in the [security for ringers](../healthsafety/security).
+Further details can be found in [security for ringers](../healthsafety/security).

 A limited number of keys to the building (and internal doors) may be held by the ringers.
 Consider the number of keys and key holders.
 There is a balance between security (preventing access) and enabling reasonable access.
 A single key for each lock is inadvisable, as this may present difficulties at times of sickness or absence.
 All keys should be registered with the ***[tower authority](../glossary/#tower-authority)***.
 This may be a condition of the building insurance.